From Wikipedia - Reading time: 12 min

-Padel (Spanish: pádel), also sometimes called padel tennis, is a racket sport of Mexican origin, typically played in doubles on an enclosed court slightly smaller than a doubles tennis court.[1][2]
-Although padel shares the same scoring system as tennis, the rules, strokes, and technique are different.
-The balls used are similar but with a little less pressure.
-The main differences are that the court has walls and the balls can be played off them in a similar way as in the game of squash and that solid, stringless bats are used.
-The height of the ball being served must be at or below the waist level.
+Padel (Spanish: pádel) is a racket sport typically played in doubles on an enclosed court slightly smaller than a doubles tennis court.[1]
+It has the same scoring system as tennis, but different rules, strokes, and technique.
+The balls are similar but softer.
+The bats are solid (without strings).
+Balls can be played off the court walls, similar to squash.
+A service must place the ball at or below the waist level.
+Padel originated in Mexico.

-The Padel World Championship is held every second year since 1992, with Argentina or Spain reaching the final in every competition.
+The Padel World Championship is held every second year since 1992, with Argentina (every time), Spain or Brazil reaching the final in every competition.

 The sport is thought to have been invented in Acapulco,[5] Mexico, by Enrique Corcuera in 1969,[6] after he modified his squash court to incorporate elements of platform tennis.[7]
 Initially, the walls and the surface were concrete.
 Spectators could not watch the game.
 Over time, glass walls and artificial turf replaced concrete.[8]